astalker/caledonian-stamps/meetings.md

 DeC 8  | British Owls/ Aphrodites Island | James Wigmore | ZOOM Meeting
 Dec 15 | Christmas Evening
 Jan 5  | Committee Entertains
-Jan 10 | Joint Afternoon Meeting with Glasgow Philatelic Society |
-Jan 19 | Agathon Faberge - Potrait of a Philatelist| Dr Jefferey Stone FRPSL | ZOOM Meeting Jan 26 | New Members' Display
+Jan 10 | Joint Afternoon Meeting with Glasgow Philatelic Society | see below for detail of new venue Jan 19 | Agathon Faberge - Potrait of a Philatelist| Dr Jefferey Stone FRPSL | ZOOM Meeting Jan 26 | New Members' Display
-Feb 2  | A Pot Pourri of New Zealand Booklets and Coil Staps | Dr David Stalker Feb 7  | Joint Afternoon Meeting with Glasgow Philatelic Society | Feb 16 | Copmpetition Night
+Feb 2  | A Pot Pourri of New Zealand Booklets and Coil Staps | Dr David Stalker Feb 7  | Joint Afternoon Meeting with Glasgow Philatelic Society | see below for detail of new venue Feb 16 | Copmpetition Night
 Feb 23 | US States | George Henshilwood
 March 2  | Auction Night
-March 7  | Joint Afternoon Meeting with Glasgow Philatelic Society |
-March 16 | Visit by Lothian Philatelic Society
+March 7  | Joint Afternoon Meeting with Glasgow Philatelic Society | see below for detail of new venue March 16 | Visit by Lothian Philatelic Society
 March 23 | Faroe islands | Alistair Burrow
 March 29 | Social Evening | Glasgow Grosvenor Hotel
 March 30 | GB Royalty Visits Abroad | Colin Marshall April 14/15 | Annual Congress of ASPS | Dewar's Centre, Perth April 27 | A G M

+Glasgow Philatelic Society have secured a new meeting venue.
+Meetings will be held in the rear hall of Temple Anniesland Parish Church; the address is 869 Crow Road G13 1LE but the rear hall is best accessed off Glencoe Street (which is the first right turn after Anniesland lights as you head to Bearsden).
+There is a car park at the Church and street parking on Glencoe Street (please leave the car park for those with walking difficulties).
+Alternatively, you can park in Morrison’s Car Park for up to 3 hours (so plenty of choice).